KhaledMahmoudSaeed/Knowledges/BackEnd/PHP/Laravel Summary.md

   - php artisan event:generate and php artisan make:event [to create  Events Directory which may be used to alert other parts of your application that a given action has occurred, providing a great deal of flexibility and decoupling.]
   - php artisan make:exception             [to create Exceptions Directory which contains all of the custom exceptions for your application]
   - php artisan make:job                   [to make Job directory ]
+- **Route**
+  - php artisan route:list                 [provide an overview of all of the routes that are defined by your application]
+  - php artisan route:list -v              [to view middel ware  and if you add more v it will Expand middleware groups]
+  - php artisan route:list --path=api      [You may also instruct Laravel to only show routes that begin with a given URI]
+- **Controllers**'
+  - php artisan make:controller ProvisionServer --invokable     [generate an invokable controller]
+  - php artisan make:controller PhotoController --resource      [create a controller that handel CRUD operation]